ednaustin/ednaustin/README.md

 ## I'm a Husband, Dad, and Frontend Developer!

 - 🔭 I recently finished working on my [Portfolio/Blog][website]!
-- 🌱 I’m currently learning React 🤣
+- 🌱 I’m currently working on a React website 🤣
-- 🥅 2020 Goals: Setup a full React website
+- 🥅 2020 Goals: Take a safe family vacation.
+Publish a React website.
 - ⚡ Fun facts: I love to mountain bike and I love anything horror

 ### Connect with me: